Table of Contents

 Diagnostic Workup for Urethritis in Adolescent Girls

 Adolescent girls with dysuria should be always offered an external exam of the genitalia to exclude common causes of dysuria such as herpes simplex.
 If vesicles are present, the treating physician should inquire about other common symptoms of herpes infection such as fever, malaise, headache and muscle pain.
-A Tzanck test of the vesicle base can provide an immediate confirmation of herpes simplex infection.
+A Tzanck test of the vesicle base can provide immediate confirmation of herpes simplex infection.

 Less commonly, the genitalia examination might reveal a chancroid.
 Chancroids are also painful and can be associated with symptoms and signs suggestive of urethritis.
 Gram or Giemsa stain of the fluid from the chancroid can confirm the diagnosis.